-George: Believe me, I was as surprised as you are.
+This came as a huge surprise.
 I took notes as soon as I woke up in the morning!
 Hitch also told me: “Your story should be pushed along by elemental emotions – excitement, love, desire, fear, hatred, hunger, disgust, terror, thirst, pride, shame….”
 You know, in researching this film, I have heard the wildest claims being made about Roald Amundsen, whether by Norwegians or British people, as if he had been either the greatest world historical figure from a small country who ever lived … or the nastiest scheming arch-villain who had ever lived.
 Some people out there, including some museums, seize on what they call “facts” to control an ongoing narrative.
 Of course, when you do a documentary film, you have to get your facts straight.
 But there is far more to a story than just facts!
 The viewing public relates to emotions and story-telling.
 At each moment, intuitively, the viewers ask how the story they see unfolding on the screen actually relates to their own lives – they ask what they would have done, had they been placed in Roald Amundsen or Robert Falcon Scott’s situation.
 I mean courage, love, survival, fear and sacrifice resonate with all of us.

-George: I would say we are working on it together, but Hitch is coaching me.
+Hitch and I are working on the film together, but Hitch is coaching me.
 It’s a demanding experience but also an enjoyable one, like an apprenticeship.
 Dan Auiler wrote a great book called Hitchcock’s Notebooks, which quotes Hitch as saying: “The motion picture is not an arena for a display of techniques.
 It is, rather, a method of telling a story in which techniques, beauty, the virtuosity of the camera, everything must be sacrificed or compromised when it gets in the way of the story itself.”
 Hitch also says a film tells a story cinematically, through a series of images and settings and backgrounds.
 The way I read this is: the evidence you uncover supports the story – but a film is far more than just evidence.